invntio/easybooks/.github/ISSUE_TEMPLATE/bug_report.md

 To avoid duplicates, please search existing Issues before submitting one here.

-By submitting an Issue to this repository, you agree to the terms within the [Inventio Code of Conduct](https://github.com/vvelc/inventio/blob/main/CODE_OF_CONDUCT.md).
+By submitting an Issue to this repository, you agree to the terms within the [Invntio Code of Conduct](https://github.com/vvelc/invntio/blob/main/CODE_OF_CONDUCT.md).

 ### Description